hossainchisty/hossainchisty/README.md

    <!-- Hospital Management Software Product Start -->
    <tr>
         <td><a href="" target="_blank">Hospital Management Software</a></td>
         <td> Hospital management software designed for hospital, clinic, Diagnostic center in Bangladesh.
-This will help to maintain any hospital activities properly and easily.
-Moreover, the hospital management system can be used as clinical software.
+This will helps to manage everything you need to run your health clinic.
+It helps to manage patient registration, appointments, invoices, and billing, pathology.
 It helps to keep records and monitor the activities of any hospital.
         <br> Technology : Python, Django, Django Rest Framework.
       </td>
     </tr>